-The laptop market is saturated with great options in 2019 and is poised to become even more competitive as the year draws to a close.
+The market is saturated with a wealth of the best laptops and is poised to become even more competitive as the year draws to a close.
 Alongside new entries from typical chip makers like Intel and AMD, Qualcomm is entering the laptop market in a big way with systems powered by its capable Snapdragon 8cx system on chip (SoC).

 Set to go head to head with Intel’s mid-range Core i5 CPUs and the laptops they reside in, the Snapdragon 8cx is one of the most existing pieces of hardware to come along in years.
 Here’s everything we know so far.

 The first Snapdragon 8cx-equipped laptop, the Samsung Galaxy Book S, will start shipping out in September 2019 with more laptops to follow towards the end of the year.
 Sampling of the SoC didn’t start until the third-quarter of the year, so there will be a trickle of new systems before a flood, but they’re coming down the pipeline.